tum-gis/sddi-ckan-k8s/README.md

   </a>
 </p>

-This chart deploys a self contained [CKAN data catalog](https://ckan.org) extended to support the [Smart District Data Infrastructure (SDDI)](https://www.asg.ed.tum.de/en/gis/projects/smart-district-data-infrastructure/) with with all of its dependencies.
+This chart deploys a self contained [CKAN data catalog](https://ckan.org) with all of its dependencies.
+CKAN is extended to support the [Smart District Data Infrastructure (SDDI)](https://www.asg.ed.tum.de/en/gis/projects/smart-district-data-infrastructure/).

 ## :zzz: TL;DR